AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 ## How-to video {#video}

-Learn how to use the AI assistant to generate full email, text or images.
+Learn how to use the AI Assistant for Content Accelerator to generate full email, text or images.

 >[!VIDEO](https://video.tv.adobe.com/v/3428341)